As woman weeps for her runaway dog, adoptive family decides to keep it

-AUSTIN - A series of good deeds have turned into heartbreak for one dog owner.
+AUSTIN - A series of good deeds has turned into heartbreak for one dog owner.

-Christine Bockin is holding out hope that she'll get her 1-year-old black labrador Mila back after another family adopted her.
+Christine Bockin is holding out hope that she'll get her one-year-old black lab Mila back after another family adopted her.

-After her dog wandered away from her home without her collar, Bockin hung up flyers, typed out notes and shed a lot of tears.
+Bockin has hung up flyers, typed out notes and shed a ton of tears since her dog wandered away from home without her collar.

-A Good Samaritan who found the dog brought her to the no-kill Williamson County Regional Animal Shelter in Georgetown.
+A Good Samaritan brought the one-year-old black lab from Harker Heights to the"no-kill" Williamson County Regional Animal Shelter in Georgetown.

-After a 72-hour waiting period, Mila was then transported to the Austin Humane Society.
+After a 72-hour waiting period, Mila went to the Austin Humane Society.

-Bockin finally tracked her down, but instead of a celebration she was met with agonizing news.
+Bockin finally tracked her down, but instead of celebration came some agonizing news.

 "She had been adopted the day before, in the afternoon," she said.
 "I had just missed my chance and was less than 24 hours away from getting my dog back."

+A few days after she sat down for this interview, KVUE's Tina Shively ran into her while doing an interview at the Austin Humane Society.

-Bockin was later told the new family decided they wouldn't send Mila back to her old home.
+Bockin did not want to talk on-camera after getting perhaps the worst news of all; the new family decided they wouldn't send Mila back to her old home.

-"The chip itself is the size of a grain of rice and it stays in there for life," said Sarah Hammel, a shelter manager.
+"The chip itself is the size of a grain of rice and it stays in there for life," shelter manager Sarah Hammel said.
+Demonstrating how to use the scanner, she added, "So you go over like this and it beeps and the number comes right up on the screen."

 Bockin said she had Mila since she was weaned from her mother, and was planning on getting Mila chipped and spayed in the near future.

-She added that she doesn't blame the Good Samaritan or the new family, she just wants Mila to come home.
+She adds she doesn't blame the Good Samaritan or the new family, she just wants Mila to come home.

 © 2017 KVUE-TV